 I think we can sum this up in just a few words.
 Saving money is good, but saving money to sacrifice your health is bad!

 This post was written by Mike, the creator of Credit Card Forum, which is a place to discuss cash back, airline miles, balance transfers, and anything else related to credit cards.
-If you’re curious about that accident and the resulting bills from it, he talks more about it here.

 Photo courtesy Carlos A. Martinez.